 Making the mould

 Once the client has approved the sculptor’s work, moulds are taken using the most appropriate medium.
 They will need to be hard-wearing and highly resilient, as they could be used several times to create a number of fossils for different destinations.
 They will also need to produce intricate castings, so the material must be able to hold the impressions made in it by the original sculpt.
-Suitable materials include polyurethane resin, or polyester resin, plaster or Jesmonite
+Suitable materials include polyurethane resin, or polyester resin that can be obtained from somewhere like Plastic Materials, plaster or Jesmonite.

 Using the moulds, the actual casts are then made, which will go on display.
 Again, the most appropriate materials for the individual circumstances are selected.
 Making sure that every detail is reproduced in the final castings is key to creating a truly authentic-looking piece.